r5py/r5py/docs/user-guide/installation/installation.md

 ### Install *r5py* into an existing environment

-If you already have an existing conda environment, and want to install *r5py* in addition to the packages installed there, *activate* the environment, and
+If you already have an existing conda environment, and want to install *r5py* in addition to the packages already installed there, *activate* the environment, and
 run:

 ```{code} sh